read more

 Notes from Namibia - 13-7-2020

-So Namibian society must focus on itself for the time being.
-And maybe that's a good thing!
+Thus, Namibian society must focus on itself for the time being.
+And perhaps that's a good thing!

-In the meantime, the Namibia Support Association eV is trying to alleviate the greatest suffering of the local people with your extra donations and its own funds.
+In the meantime, the Namibia Support Association eV is trying to alleviate the greatest hardship of the local people with your extra donations and its own funds.

-At the weekend we had the Evangelical Lutheran Church, Pastor Andreas, Yvonne and Augustinus distribute 60 large food packages for a large family in Okombahe and on the surrounding farms.
-These food packages are a great help for at least two weeks.
+This weekend, we again had 60 large food packages distributed to a large family in Okombahe and on the surrounding farms by the Evangelical Lutheran Church, Pastor Andreas, Yvonne, and Augustinus.
+These food packages will be a great help for at least two weeks.

-These food packages are not sustainable, but hopefully they will make people realize that they are not forgotten and give them the courage to take control of their own lives.
-After the pandemic, we will work with our contacts in Okombahe to consider what additional, sustainable food projects we will tackle together, such as our own vegetable gardens, independent water projects and craft training initiatives.
-But this is not an easy path! back
+These food packages aren't sustainable, but hopefully they'll help people realize they're not forgotten and give them the courage to take control of their own lives.
+After the pandemic, we'll work with our contacts in Okombahe to consider what additional sustainable food projects we can tackle together, such as our own vegetable gardens, independent water projects, and craft training initiatives.
+But this isn't an easy path! back

 Greetings from Okombahe to the kindergarten in Pfedelbach-Heuberg

-Since the kindergartens were still open in Namibia in the early days before the Corona-related closures, Margret and Joachim Knoche were able to give the kindergarten directors extra vitamins for each child and some new toys.
-During a second visit during the Corona-related closures, Joachim and Margret Knoche were able to hand over some newly purchased toys, puzzles and educational posters to the teachers.
-Everyone was very thankful and handed over - in addition to many kind regards - some homemade dolls for the Heuberg kindergarten.
-The chairman will officially hand these over during a visit to the kindergarten in the autumn and also show new pictures.
+Since kindergartens in Namibia were still open in the initial period before the coronavirus-related closures, Margret and Joachim Knoche were able to deliver extra vitamins for each child and some new toys to the kindergarten administrators.
+During a second visit during the coronavirus-related closures, Joachim and Margret Knoche were able to hand over some newly purchased toys, puzzles, and educational posters to the teachers.
+Everyone expressed their gratitude and, along with many warm greetings, presented some homemade dolls for the Heuberg kindergarten.
+The chairman will officially hand these over during a visit to the kindergarten in the fall, where he will also show them new pictures.

-The hope is that both kindergarten groups, the one in Pfedelbach and the one in Okombahe, will build mutual understanding through their mutual contact. back
+The hope is that both kindergarten groups, the one in Pfedelbach and the one in Okombahe, will develop a mutual understanding through their shared contact. back

 Fortsetzung von Notizen aus Namibia 6.6.20